MR-Qaderi/Languare-Learner/README.md

 🧩 Philosophy

-Vocabulary-Learner was built to make language learning natural and meaningful — turning the content you already read or watch into personalized, level-appropriate practice.
+Smart Vocab Builder was built to make language learning natural and meaningful — turning the content you already read or watch into personalized, level-appropriate practice.
 Less rote memorization, more real-world language.